Empirical Careers... chasing a new vision to support researchers

 And yet, so often, boiled down to a list of top 10 publications (sad face).

 So much talent.
 Such different opportunities.
-(Too much one-eyed comparison?)
+And way too much comparison.

 You may have heard the quote:

-In my previous university jobs (and a driving force for Empirical Research Development) I had seen it was the people who were better at marketing themselves that were getting the limelight and the coin, not necessarily the best researchers.
-I saw the same names coming through the RO for post-award processing.
-And I had seen colleagues I knew were brilliant, not getting a piece of the pie.
+In my previous university jobs I observed that it was the people who were better at marketing themselves that were getting the limelight and the coin, not necessarily the best researchers.
+I thought (naively?) consulting as a grant writer could help get the best ideas and the best science funded.

-I thought, if I could use my talents in grant writing, I could help less talented writers, or international applicants with English as a second language, or early career researchers who didn’t understand the schemes and criteria, write better grants.
-And from the testimonials of happy clients and the repeat business we get (even when they don’t get funded!)
-I’m pretty sure we have helped applicants with their writing skills and grants nous.
+Over the last few years I have used my own talents in grant writing, to help less talented writers, international applicants with English as a second language, and early career researchers who didn’t understand the schemes and criteria, write better grants.
+From the testimonials of happy clients and the repeat business we get (even when they don’t get funded!)
+I know we’ve supported applicants with their writing skills and grants nous.

 Supporting people, not projects

-2. I see a desperate need to help early career researchers (ECRs).
-Not only because some don’t have supervisors with a strong mentoring inclination, but because I regularly see talented ECRs with uncompetitive applications.
-And I know they could be much more strategic with their track record development.
-I also know there’s also a heap of great supervisors, who are exhausted!
+Help early career researchers (ECRs) with practical support.
+I regularly see talented ECRs with uncompetitive applications and I know they could be much more strategic with their track record development.
+I also know, while there’s some supervisors who don’t have the best mentoring inclinations, there’s also a heap of great supervisors, who are exhausted!
 I’m hoping my new services might help take a load off their plates, so they can use their limited time to support their teams with their specialised research skills, rather than covering the basics (aren’t we all trying to outsource these days?
-Thanks lawnmower man).
+Thanks lawnmower man!).

-3. I also think there’s more than a few researchers, who could leapfrog all the ‘near misses’ if they just got a little more support.
-I get why uni’s fund near misses, but I want to find and work with the hidden talent who need a bit more time or a bit more nurturing to build their research careers.
+Promote diverse paths to success.
+We know EMCRs do it tough, it would be great if there was more funding for research fellowships.
+But for those that aren’t able to carve a research only career path, there are others ways to stay “in the game”.
+I want to find and work with the hidden talent who need a bit more time or a bit more nurturing to build their research careers.
 And remind them there’s different paths to success.
-Those who are not quite there (yet) because they didn’t have decent mentors, didn’t have parents who were academics, reproduced at an inopportune time, don’t understand Australian research expectations, or haven’t been shown what the ‘competition’ actually is.... etc.
+Those who are not quite there (yet) because they didn’t have decent mentors, didn’t have parents who were academics, reproduced at an inopportune time, don’t understand Australian research expectations, or haven’t been shown what the ‘competition’ actually is.... etc. I want to promote diverse paths to success and help researchers get creative with building their career paths.

-4. And, given my own background, I want to support other PhD grads like myself to figure out what they really want to do post-PhD.
-There’s lots of different reasons why we start a PhD, but the figuring out what’s next can be overwhelming.
-I’m particularly interested in supporting those that know they want to leave academia and maybe even those who want to start their own small biz or social enterprises.
-I know having had zero experience in business, it’s taken me way too long to feel confident as a businesswoman... maybe I can help someone else get there faster?
+Courageously explore careers.
+Given my own background, I want to support other PhD grads like myself to figure out what they really want to do post-PhD.
+There’s lots of different reasons why we start a PhD, but figuring out what’s next can be overwhelming.
+I’m particularly interested in supporting those that know they want to leave academia and perhaps start their own small biz or social enterprise.
+I know having had zero experience in business, it can be scary.
+And it’s taken me way too long to feel confident as a businesswoman... maybe I can help someone else get there faster?

 EMERGE: Career & track record development